vonfalk/storm-javavis/doc/index.md

 The following example illustrates some of the possibilities of Storm:

 ```
-use present;

-void main() {
-	// Generate a random title for the presentation.
-	Str title = "Presentation number " + rand(1, 10).toS;

-	// Create the presentation.
-Uses an extension implemented in the package 'present'.
-	var p = presentation "My presentation" {
-		Title title;
-		Content "Hello!" {
-			List [ "Welcome to " + title, "In Storm!" ];
-		};
-	}

-	// Show the presentation in a window on the screen.
-	PresentWindow window(p);
-	win.waitForClose();
-}
+?Include:root/presentation/text/simple.bs?
 ```

 In this example, we use a language extension that allows creating presentation slides in a declarative manner.
 This extension is not a part of Basic Storm, it is implemented as a language extension that is included with the `use present;` statement on the first line.
-The language extension adds a `presentation`-block that evaluates to a value of the type `Presentation`, which is later passed to a `PresentationWindow` that shows the actual presentation.
-The example also shows that the language extension is able to use variables declared outside of the language extension with the variable `title`.
+The language extension adds a `presentation`-block declares functions that create presentation.
+This presentation is then used inside the `main` function to show the presentation.
+The example also shows that the language extension is able to execute arbitrary Storm code in most locations by creating a random caption and storing it in the variable `caption`, which is later used in the slide declarations.

 The syntax used to define the syntax language, together with other examples illustrating the capabilities of Storm can be found on the [Examples](md://Introduction/Examples) page.